 Touch sensitive movement - feeling - is known to occur in over 1,000 different species of plants.
 Other common ones are the tendrils of peas, which curl towards a 'touch', and of course the twining stems of beans.

 Not for one moment are we suggesting that plants have similar feelings to us humans.
 Nor are we discounting it!
-Plats are 93% water - as are humans - and needs food, drink and air to live.
-They reproduce sexually - and also non-sexually, so they have one up on us there!
+Plants are 93% water - as are humans - and needs food, drink and air to live.
+Plants reproduce sexually - and also non-sexually, so they have one up on us there!